-The Rev. James Lawson, key architect of the civil rights movement, dies at 95
+The Rev. James Lawson, key architect of the Civil Rights Movement, dies at 95

 “There’s no better weapon than that for bringing about personal and social change,” he said.

-Back home at the Graduate School of Theology at Oberlin College in Ohio, he met the Rev. Martin Luther King, Jr. It was 1957, and King was fresh off the successful Montgomery bus boycott in Alabama which integrated public transportation.
+Back home at the Graduate School of Theology at Oberlin College in Ohio, he met the Rev. Martin Luther King Jr. It was 1957, and King was fresh off the successful Montgomery bus boycott in Alabama that integrated public transportation.
 Lawson told NPR they immediately found common ground, and King encouraged him to come South.

 “He said very quickly without reservation, ‘Come now.
 Don’t wait.
 We need you now,’” Lawson recalled.